— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 No. This must be something else.
 The cold was real and not a part of him.

 That’s when he heard it — the barest of whispers.
-Yet, it seemed to come from right in front of him, from where he felt the weight, from where there was nothing.
+It seemed to come from right in front of him, from where he felt the weight, from where there was nothing.

 “Leave this place…”